K11MCH1/Winlator101/docs/adrenotools.md

 ## GPU quirks & compatibility

+> [!NOTE]
-Certain GPU driver limitations still apply within this environment.
+> Certain GPU driver limitations still apply within this environment.
 For instance, Snapdragon 8 Elite GPU drivers are not backward compatible with older Adreno GPUs.
 Similarly, Meta Quest drivers may not function properly on Adreno 7xx GPUs, potentially requiring a special compatibility patch to ensure proper operation.